Effective Communication requires the speaker to keep the following in mind: (Adapted from Clear Communication for Successful Presentations)

 - Deliver clearly - ask if attendees can see and hear you.
 Introduce yourself.
 Avoid slang and idioms as best you can.
 Define acronyms both on screen and in your delivery.
 Limit the amount of information conveyed in one sentence.
 Use appropriate graphics in your presentations; don't over-use graphics in your presentations.

-- Note: see "accessibility considerations: PowerPoints" for additional information on the use of accessible graphics
+- Note: please refer to "Accessibility: PowerPoint Presentations" for additional information on the use of accessible graphics

 - Pay attention to the audience - take note of body language during the presentation and adapt.